 (3) send it to the party, attaching a copy of the questions and of the notice.

-(c) (1) The party who noticed the deposition must notify all other parties when it is completed.
+(c) Notice of completion or filing.
+(1) Completion.
+The party who noticed the deposition must notify all other parties when it is completed.

-(2) A party who files the deposition must promptly notify all other parties of the filing.
+(2) Filing.
+A party who files the deposition must promptly notify all other parties of the filing.

 60-232, 60-233 [no changes]